Skip to main content

 Demographics: Population reflects border proximity

-El Paso’s population is predominantly Hispanic, with 82.2 percent of residents self-identifying as Hispanic, the second-highest percentage among the metros in this report behind McAllen (Chart 4.3).
-A quarter of El Paso’s population in 2016 was foreign born and migrated to the U.S., with 90 percent of these immigrants born in Mexico.
+El Paso’s population is predominantly Hispanic, with 82.8 percent of residents self-identifying as Hispanic, the second-highest percentage among the metros in this report behind McAllen (Chart 4.3).
+Slightly less than a quarter of El Paso’s population in 2023 was foreign-born, with 89.1 percent of these immigrants born in Mexico.

 Chart 4.3: El Paso’s Population Is Largely Hispanic